datacamp/courses-introduction-to-python/chapter2.md

 - Print `areas` with the [`print()`](https://docs.python.org/3/library/functions.html#print) function.

 *** =hint
-- You can use the variables that have already been created to build the list: `areas = [hallway, kitchen, ...]`.
+- You can use the variables that have already been created to build the list: `areas = [hall, kit, ...]`.
 - Put `print(areas)` in your script to print out the list when submitting.

 *** =pre_exercise_code